DOES FLEER STILL MAKE BASEBALL CARDS

 In summary, Fleer revolutionized the baseball card industry in the mid-20th century but overexpansion and failure to maintain their MLB license ultimately led to the company’s decline.
 While once a leading competitor to Topps, Fleer has not held the rights to produce official MLB, NFL or NBA cards for many years now.
 The heyday of Fleer as a pioneering force in the trading card field is relegated to history, as newer companies have assumed control of the modern sports card market.

-Read also: TARGET BASEBALL CARDS PACKS
+Read also: PRICING FOR BASEBALL CARDS TOPPS 1987

 Spread the love